rmihirk/SeleniumDemo/README.md

-## Selenium Automation Framwork Sample Project
+## Automation Sample Framwork by using selenium

 ### Description
 In this project contains pom.xml that's for project jar dependency